sir-dunxalot/ember-easy-form-extensions/README.md

 });
 ```

-### Destroy Record (for routes)
+### Delete Record (for routes)

-The destroy record is intended for use in routes where you are creating a **new** record.
+The delete record is intended for use in routes where you are creating a **new** record.
 This mixin will check to see if the model is dirty and will automatically rollback it's changes if it is.
 The most common reason for this to happen is the user navigates to the new route of a resource and then clicks cancel.

 ```js
 // app-name/routes/posts/new.js